-A lawyer representing a parent in a termination-of-parental-rights cases must have served as counsel or co-counsel in or observed dependency cases as described above and have served as counsel or co-counsel in at least two termination of parental rights trials; or have observed or reviewed the transcripts of at least two termination of parental rights trials.
+The child’s lawyer in a termination-of-parental-rights cases must have served as counsel or co-counsel in or observed dependency cases as described above and have served as counsel or co-counsel in at least two termination of parental rights trials; or have observed or reviewed the transcripts of at least two termination of parental rights trials.

 Commentary:

-As in all areas of law, it is essential that lawyers learn the substantive law as well as local practice.
+As in all areas of law, it is essential that the child’s lawyer learn the substantive law as well as local practice.
 Lawyers should be familiar with the Qualification Standards for Court-Appointed Counsel, Office of Public Defense Services, Standard 4(7).
 Lawyers should consider the contractually-mandated training requirements as a floor rather than a ceiling and actively pursue additional training opportunities.
 Newer lawyers are encouraged to work with mentors for the first three months and, at a minimum, should observe or co-counsel each type of dependency hearing from shelter care through review of permanent plan before accepting appointments.

-A child’s lawyer should acquire working knowledge of all relevant state and federal laws, regulations, policies and rules.
+The child’s lawyer should acquire working knowledge of all relevant state and federal laws, regulations, policies and rules.

 Action:

-A child’s lawyer must read and understand all state laws, policies and procedures regarding child abuse and neglect, including but not limited to the following:
+The child’s lawyer must read and understand all state laws, policies and procedures regarding child abuse and neglect, including but not limited to the following:

 Oregon Revised Statutes chapters 419A and 419B, Oregon Juvenile Code;